fockee/fockee.github.io/index.md

 layout: default
 title: Ruomin Huang
 ---
 I am Ruomin Huang (**黄若民** in Chinese), a first-year CS Ph.D. student at Duke University.
 I am fortunate to be advised by Prof. [Rong Ge][0].
-Previously I received my M.S. in Data Science and B.S. in Computational Mathematics from [USTC][1], where I worked with Prof. [Hu Ding][2].
+Previously I received M.S. in Data Science and B.S. in Computational Mathematics from [USTC][1], where I worked with Prof. [Hu Ding][2].

 ## Research Interests:
-Previously I worked on the algorithmic aspect of machine learning (ML).
-Now I am generally interested in ML theory, especially deep learning (DL) theory.
-Here are some interesting DL topics.
+Previously I worked on the algorithmic aspect of ML.
+Now I am generally interested in ML theory, especially DL theory.
+Here are some interesting topics.

 - In-context learning
 - Feature learning